snoj/huntdefi-clog/README.md

 ### CCC's fee/cut

-CCC announced that their fee will be reinstated on 3/23/22 and then annouced that it would be lowered to 10%.
-It is unknown on when it is calculated.
+~~CCC announced that their fee will be reinstated on 3/23/22 and then annouced that it would be lowered to 10%.~~ Until Avax gas demands are reduced or swimmernet launches, CCC is upping their fee to 30% to cover gas.

+It is unknown on when the fee is calculated.

 ```
 (GrossTUS - ReinforcementFees) - CCCFee